Skip to main content

 If two locations have different size demand profiles, sending them the same size curve guarantees residual in both.
 Size allocation should be location- or cluster-specific.
 See the size optimization guide.

 Allocating 100% of purchased inventory in the initial allocation leaves nothing for replenishment, rebalancing, or responding to unexpected demand.
-Hold back 15–25% of the buy for in-season flexibility.
+But the correct holdback percentage is not a single number — it depends on fleet size, transfer cost structure, and product continuity:

 Reviewing replenishment needs weekly in a spreadsheet means the fastest-selling styles may stockout between review cycles.
 Automated weeks-of-supply triggers solve this.